jobtalle/myr.js/README.md

 -|-|-
 name|`String`|The name of the sprite to unregister

+### `blendEnable()`
+Enables blending when drawing.
+This means that new drawings will not simply overwrite the existing pixels, but blending will be applied depending on the sprite's alpha values.
+Blending is enabled by default.

+### `blendDisable()`
+Disables blending when drawing.
+This means that newly drawn pixels will completely overwrite the pixels previously at that location.

 ### `transform(transform)`
 Transform the current [transformation](#transform) by multiplying it with another transformation.